Ron-Chang/kubes/README.md

 - `kubes ls` to list pods(default), ns, secrets etc.
 - `kubes cx` to list all namespaces or switch one.
 - `kubes log` to show logs by a number of the tail or streaming with `--follow`.
-- `kubes cp` to copy a file or directory from pod.
+- `kubes cp` to copy a file or directory between pod and local.
 - `kubes run` to interact with a pod.
 - The program is using __stdout__ and __stderr__ which means it's able to support the next level deployment scripting.